AVanVlack/File-Metadata-Microservice/README.md

 # File Metadata Microservice

-A simple microservice provides a details of a file uploaded to the server.
+A simple microservice provides details of a file uploaded to the server.
 This is a simple backend practice project.

 Running example on [heroku](https://vanvlack-filemetadata.herokuapp.com/).